-Welcome to O’Malley-Keyes – Fine Art, Julia’s newest Cape Cod art gallery offers original oil paintings, Limited Editions and Open Edition Giclée prints on canvas or fine art paper.
+Welcome to O’Malley-Keyes – Fine Art.
+Julia’s newest Cape Cod art gallery offers original oil paintings, commissioned works of art and limited edition fine art prints.
 Each limited edition includes a letter of authenticity and is signed and numbered by the artist.
-Your open edition fine art print purchase is 100% guaranteed by our publisher of choice for open edition Giclée prints, Fine Art America.
 Our fine art prints are a wonderful gift for any occasion or a welcome addition to your home or office decor.
-Your fine art print is created from an original oil painting by Julia O’Malley-Keyes using only the finest substrates and featuring classic sailing yachts, coastal harbors, sailing regattas, Cape Cod, Nantucket Island, Martha’s Vineyard, Boston and international destinations.
+Your fine art print is created from an original oil painting by Julia O’Malley-Keyes using only the finest substrates, and highly saturated pigmnted inks.
+Her extensive catalog of over 400 prints features classic sailing yachts, coastal harbors, sailing regattas, Cape Cod, Nantucket Island, Martha’s Vineyard, Boston and international destinations.

 About Julia O’Malley-Keyes

-Her first love is art and the creation of highly detailed paintings but her second love and equally as important to her is her involvement in local and national charities by way of donations of original oil paintings for auction to many areas of need.
-O’Malley-Keyes continues her father’s lifetime interest in charitable endeavors and has donated paintings to The Cotuit Art Center, Cape Cod Museum of Art, Mystic Seaport Museum (2017’s donation at auction garnered $20,000 in support of the Mystic Seaport Museum) A Baby Center, Figawi Charities, The United Way, Spaulding Rehabilitation Center, Cape Cod Hospital Foundation, Cahoon Museum of American Art, American Heart Foundation, American Cancer Society, Rosie’s Place and many independent fundraising efforts.
+Her first love is art and the creation of highly detailed paintings, but her second love and equally as important to her is her involvement in local and national charities by way of donations of original oil paintings for auction to many areas of need.
+O’Malley-Keyes continues her father’s lifetime interest in charitable endeavors.
+She has donated original oil paintings to The Cotuit Art Center, Cape Cod Museum of Art, Mystic Seaport Museum (2017’s donation at auction garnered $20,000 in support of the Mystic Seaport Museum) A Baby Center, Figawi Charities, The United Way, Spaulding Rehabilitation Center, Cape Cod Hospital Foundation, Cahoon Museum of American Art, American Heart Foundation, American Cancer Society, Rosie’s Place and many independent fundraising efforts.
 The artist stated,” You get what you give from life.”

 Julia’s work hangs in museums, corporate headquarters, and numerous private collections of notable individuals and their families.
 Charlie Gibson, formerly of ABC, Harry Connick Jr. singer-songwriter and actor, Steven Tyler of Aerosmith, Eric Clapton, Katharine Graham, past CEO Washington Post, Carly Simon and so many more, enjoy her classic marine, portraiture, and landscapes, and continue to add to their O’Malley-Keyes collection.